MiguelSombrero/bottlestash-app-backend/README.md

 ### Backend

 Server side functionality is implemented with Node.js and Express-library.
+Data is persisted with axios and MongoDb.

 ### Frontend

-Client side is implemented with React ...
+Client side is implemented with React.
+React-bootstrap is used for styling the app.

-## Clone and install the project